Project Guidelines, Part 2

 your program will need to transform the data into files of records conforming to your project schema.

-Otherwise, you will write a program to fabricate data;
+Otherwise, you will write a program using an appropriate language

 your program will generate either random or nonrandom (e.g., sequential) records